niksy/platno/README.md

 Some sensible project starting point is achieved with Starter, which contains baseline styling and opt-in typography.

+---

-[^platno]: Platno is roughly translated to "blank canvas" in Croatian :)
+Platno is roughly translated to "blank canvas" in Croatian :)